gcc-mirror/gcc/zlib/contrib/ada/readme.txt

                         ZLib for Ada thick binding (ZLib.Ada)
-			Release 1.2
+                        Release 1.3

 ZLib.Ada is a thick binding interface to the popular ZLib data compression library, available at http://www.gzip.org/zlib/.
 It provides Ada-style access to the ZLib C library.

-	Here are the main changes since ZLib.Ada 1.1:
+        Here are the main changes since ZLib.Ada 1.2:

-- The default header type has a name "Default" now.
-Auto is used only for automatic GZip/ZLib header detection.

-- Added test for multitasking mtest.adb.

-- Added GNAT project file zlib.gpr.
+- Attension: ZLib.Read generic routine have a initialization requirement for Read_Last parameter now.
+It is a bit incompartible with previous version, but extends functionality, we could use new parameters Allow_Read_Some and Flush now.

+- Added Is_Open routines to ZLib and ZLib.Streams packages.

+- Add pragma Assert to check Stream_Element is 8 bit.

+- Fix extraction to buffer with exact known decompressed size.
+Error reported by Steve Sangwine.

+- Fix definition of ULong (changed to unsigned_long), fix regression on 64 bits computers.
+Patch provided by Pascal Obry.

+- Add Status_Error exception definition.

+- Add pragma Assertion that Ada.Streams.Stream_Element size is 8 bit.

         How to build ZLib.Ada under GNAT

 You should have the ZLib library already build on your computer, before building ZLib.Ada.
 Make the directory of ZLib.Ada sources current and